SFTtech/openage/doc/reverse_engineering/networking/chat_protocol.md

 8c 46 01
 ```

-The next three bytes are what I would call the "Game ID" because these three bytes are persistent throughout every packet (chat, but also sync, command, etc. packets) in a game session.
-The value seems to be generated from the Player IDs (more players and higher values for Player IDs equal a higher value for the Game ID), although I didn't find an exact pattern.
+The next three bytes are what will be called the "Game ID" because these three bytes are persistent throughout every packet (chat, but also sync, command, etc. packets) in a game session.
+The value seems to be generated from the Player IDs (more players and higher values for Player IDs equal a higher value for the Game ID), although there is no obvious exact pattern.

 ### Receiver ID